 - Typically, general releases (GR) are more affordable compared to limited releases and special releases.

-- It also means that when a specific sneaker is a limited edition, it is not widely available across various retail sites.
+It also means that when a specific sneaker is a limited edition, it is not widely available across various retail sites.
 Most of the time, it can only be availed through the brand's official websites and flagship stores, or through the partner sneaker boutique or retailer (for sneaker collaborations).

-- Special edition sneakers are released to commemorate an event, to celebrate anniversaries, or to honor a particular person.
+Special edition sneakers are released to commemorate an event, to celebrate anniversaries, or to honor a particular person.
 Some of these sneakers are released in limited quantities, while others are produced in vast amounts that they could easily be attained across different retail shops.

-- In a general context, low top sneakers are cheaper than mid tops and high tops.
+- In a general context, low top shoes are cheaper than mid tops and high tops.
 Again, this can be attributed to the fewer materials utilized by low top sneakers compared to the other sneaker types.

 - However, the price does not dictate a shoe’s overall performance.
 It does not necessarily mean that expensive shoes are guaranteed to be of superior quality than the cheaper ones.